shumailsajjad/amazon1m-databricks/README.md

 - `src/`: Python scripts for reusable functions.
 - `dashboards/`: Code or visualizations for dashboards.
 - `config/`: Configuration files for the project.
+- `tests/`: Unit and integration tests for validating the functionality of scripts and pipelines.